11 Best Hikes In South America

 Back to Peru again and the Santa Cruz trek this time.

-Other than the Punta Unión mountain pass of 4,750 meters, you hike past strikingly blue glacial lakes and through a sandy desert.
-You may feel as though you’re on a beach…on top of a mountain.
+Other than the tough ascent over the Punta Unión Mountain pass of 4,750 meters, the hike is of moderate difficult.
+You will hike past strikingly blue glacial lakes and through a sandy desert.

 For those who love the quirky, the Santa Cruz trek is definitely up your street!